I – Generalities

 XVI – Applicable law – Disputes

-- The deliverables provided by the Seller under this Agreement contain or ay contain components and/or technologies from the United States of America (“US”), the European Union (“EU”) and/or other nations.
-The Buyer acknowledges and agrees that the supply, assignment and/or usage of the products, software, services, information, other deliverables and/or the embedded technologies (hereinafter referred to as “Deliverables”) under this Agreement shall fully comply with related applicable US, EU and other national and international export control laws and/or regulations.
-Unless applicable export licence(s) has been obtained from the relevant authority and the Seller has approved, the Deliverables shall not (i) be exported and/or re-exported to any destination and party (may include but is not limited to an individual, group and/or legal entity) restricted by the applicable export control laws and/or regulations; or (ii) be used for those purposes and fields restricted by the applicable export control laws and/or regulations.
-The Buyer also agrees that the Deliverables will not be used either directly or indirectly in any rocket systems or unmanned air vehicles; nor be used in any nuclear weapons delivery systems; and will not be used in any design, development, production or use for any weapons which may include but is not limited to chemical, biological or nuclear weapons.
-If any necessary or advisable licences, authorisations or approvals are not obtained, whether arising from inaction by any relevant government authority or otherwise, or if any such licences, authorisations or approvals are denied or revoked, or if the applicable export control laws and/or regulations would prohibit the Seller from fulfilling any order, or would in the Seller’s judgement otherwise expose the Seller to a risk of liability under the applicable export control laws and/or regulations if it fulfilled the order, the Seller shall be excused from all obligations under such order and/or this Agreement.
+16.3 The deliverables provided by Seller under this Agreement contain or may contain components and/or technologies from the United States of America (“US”), the European Union (“EU”) and/or other nations.
+Buyer acknowledges and agrees that the supply, assignment and/or usage of the products, software, services, information, other deliverables and/or the embedded technologies (hereinafter referred to as “Deliverables”) under this Agreement shall fully comply with related applicable US, EU and other national and international export control laws and/or regulations.
+Unless applicable export license/s has been obtained from the relevant authority and the Seller has approved, the Deliverables shall not (i) be exported and/or re-exported to any destination and party (may include but not limited to an individual, group and/or legal entity) restricted by the applicable export control laws and/or regulations; or (ii) be used for those purposes and fields restricted by the applicable export control laws and/or regulations.
+Buyer also agrees that the Deliverables will not be used either directly or indirectly in any rocket systems or unmanned air vehicles; nor be used in any nuclear weapons delivery systems; and will not be used in any design, development, production or use for any weapons which may include but not limited to chemical, biological or nuclear weapons.
+If any necessary or advisable licenses, authorizations or approvals are not obtained, whether arising from inaction by any relevant government authority or otherwise, or if any such licenses, authorizations or approvals are denied or revoked, or if the applicable export control laws and/or regulations would prohibit Seller from fulfilling any order, or would in Seller’s judgment otherwise expose Seller to a risk of liability under the applicable export control laws and/or regulations if it fulfilled the order, Seller shall be excused from all obligations under such order and/or this Agreement.

 [ADDITIONAL TERMS APPLICABLE TO SYSTEMS OR SOLUTIONS]